Sex in the States

-- Also, if you’re between 16 and 18 years old in Delaware, and the other person is four years or older than you and in a “position of trust, authority or supervision”—such as a teacher, coach or religious instructor—consent is not considered legally possible.
+- In Delaware, if you’re between 16 and 18, and the other person is four or more years older than you and in a “position of trust, authority or supervision”—such as a teacher, coach or religious instructor—consent is considered illegal.

 - Public schools in your state have no Safe Schools Law in effect, which is a statewide anti-harassment and/or nondiscrimination law that includes the categories of sexual orientation and gender identity.
 But some school districts have decided to adopt their own Safe Schools policies.

 - There are no statewide anti-bullying laws to protect students based on sexual orientation and gender identity.

 - There are statewide anti-discrimination laws, but they do not clearly include sexual orientation or gender identity.
 State hate crimes laws include sexual orientation but not gender identity.

 - If discrimination, harassment, or a hate crime happens to you or someone you know, please call the Gay and Lesbian National Hotline at 1-888-THE-GLNH (843-4564) for help and support, or check out Lambda Legal.
 No one deserves harassment or should have to put up with it.